sf105/sttp-book/chapters/getting-started/test-automation.md

 # Software testing automation (with JUnit)

-Before we explore different testing techniques, let's first get used to software testing automatin frameworks, like JUnit.
+Before we dive into the different testing techniques, let us first get used to software testing automation frameworks.
+In this book, we will use JUnit, as all the code we use as examples are written in Java.
-For now, let's just use our experience as software developers to devise test cases.

-**The Roman Numeral problem**
+If you are using a different programming language in your daily work, note that testing frameworks in other languages offer similar functionalities.

+> **Requirement: Roman numerals**
+>
-It is our goal to implement a program that receives a string as a parameter containing a roman number and then converts it to an integer.
+> Implement a program that receives a string as a parameter
+> containing a roman number and then converts it to an integer.
+>

-In roman numeral, letters represent values:
+>In roman numeral, letters represent values:
+>

-* I = 1
+> * I = 1
-* V = 5
+> * V = 5
-* X = 10
+> * X = 10
-* L = 50
+> * L = 50
-* C = 100
+> * C = 100
-* D = 500
+> * D = 500
-* M = 1000
+> * M = 1000
+>

-We can combine these letters to form numbers.
+> Letters can be combined to form numbers.
-The letters should be ordered from the highest to the lowest value.
+> The letters should be ordered from the highest to the lowest value.
-For example `CCXVI` would be 216.
+> For example `CCXVI` would be 216.

-When we put a lower value in front of a higher one, we substract that value from the higher value.
-For example we make 40 not by XXXX, but instead we use $$50 - 10 = 40$$ and have the roman number `XL`.
-Combining both these principles we could give our method `MDCCCXLII` and it should return 1842.
+>
+> Some numbers need to make use of a subtractive notation to be represented.
+> Example: 9 is IX, 40 is XL, 14 is XIV.

 {% set video_id = "srJ91NRpT_w" %}
 {% include "/includes/youtube.md" %}

-A possible implementation for this Roman Numeral is as follows:
+A possible implementation for the _Roman Numeral_ is as follows:

 ```java
 public class RomanNumeral {